 Step 8.
 Organize the cords with zip ties.

-The best part of this solution for how to hide router and modem cords is the pretty organized cables that you end up with.
+The best part of this solution for how to hide modem and router cords is the pretty organized cables that you end up with.

 Maybe you’re not Type-A like me, but that organized circle of cords makes my heart flutter.

 I love my little mid-century side table, my perfect solution for how to hide wires.
-My marble and gold office is able to stay clean and pretty without the hideous mess of the electrical cords.
+My marble and gold office is able to stay clean and pretty without the hideous mess of the electrical cords and blinking lights.
+I really like the way the wireless network is hidden in plain sight.

 Do you have a bunch of electrical wires in your house that needs hiding?
-Whatever type of contraption you come up with (heck, maybe you can find an old school air cleaner too!?) just remember to make sure your solution on how to hide cords has plenty of air circulation.
+Whatever type of contraption you come up with (heck, maybe you can find an old school air cleaner too!?) just remember to make sure your solution on how to hide cords has plenty of air circulation for the hot air.
 I’d love to see what you dream up!

 How do you hide router and modem wires in your house??